JMMC-OpenDev/aspro-doc/aspro-doc.md

 $$Fm = \frac{ \int_{\lambda_{Bmin}}^{\lambda_{Bmax}} Fi.\delta\lambda }{\lambda_{Bmax} - \lambda_{Bmin}}$$

 > [!NOTE]
+> - Extrapolation allows to use the first and last image of the polychromatic image model to compute visibilities for detector wavelengths smaller and larger than provided by the model.
 > - Interpolation and Extrapolation on user-models can be enabled / disabled in the [Preferences](#preferences) Window.